Pregabalin works in different ways:

 Very few people taking pregabalin have serious problems.

-- thoughts of harming or killing yourself.
-A small number of people taking pregabalin have had suicidal thoughts.
-They can happen after only a week of treatment.
+- thoughts of harming or killing yourself - a small number of people taking pregabalin have had suicidal thoughts that can happen after only a week of treatment

 - problems going to the toilet, including blood in your pee, needing to pee more often, or constipation